sharmakrishna1010/Jarvis-AI/README.md

 Select your mode, wait for the TTS models to load on CUDA, and begin issuing commands.

 ## Security Note
 Allowing an LLM to interface with your OS inherently carries risk.
-This project utilizes an `is_safe_command()` filter within `tools/system_ops.py` that blocks dangerous keywords (`del`, `format`, `rmdir`, etc.).
+This project utilizes an `is_safe_command()` filter within the tools directory that blocks dangerous keywords (`del`, `format`, `rmdir`, etc.).
 Do not remove this filter without understanding the consequences of unrestricted subprocess execution.
 Ensure your `jarvis_memory` directory is added to your `.gitignore` to prevent sensitive data from being pushed to public repositories.